karlstools/orderform/readme.md

 💡 Overview

-The application is a client-side tool allowing field staff or warehouse personnel to select required materials from a categorized catalog, specify order details (like truck number and personnel), and instantly generate a standardized Excel file (.xlsx) suitable for formal documentation and inventory tracking.
+The application is a client-side tool allowing field staff to select required materials from a categorized catalog, specify order details (like truck number and personnel), and instantly generate a standardized Excel file (.xlsx) suitable for formal documentation and inventory tracking.
 It is built as a highly responsive, app-like experience for use on mobile devices and desktop browsers.

 🛠️ Technology & Dependencies